MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 ## Operator and Author roles for individual users

-You can assign an **Operator** or **Author** role to a user to specify whether that user can create and edit Guides as an author or use them as an operator.
-When you assign an **Operator** or **Author** role, that role automatically grants the user access to all Guides in the instance.
-To limit access to specific Guides or Guide content (3D models, images, or videos), you can use the **Restricted Author** and **Restricted Operator** roles.
-Users who are assigned one of these roles do not have access to any Guide created in the environment.
+You can assign an **Operator** or **Author** role to a user to specify whether that user can create and edit guides as an author or use them as an operator.
+When you assign an **Operator** or **Author** role, that role automatically grants the user access to all guides in the instance.
+To limit access to specific guides or guide content (3D models, images, or videos), you can use the **Restricted Author** and **Restricted Operator** roles. **Restricted Authors** only have access to what they have created in the instance, while **Restricted Operators** only have access to what has been shared or assigned to them.

 Users with the roles of **Restricted Author** and **Restricted Operator** will only have access to:

-- Guides that the user created.
+- Guides/content that the user created.
 - Guides that were explicitly shared with them or shared with an owner team they are a member of.
 - Guides with ownerships that were assigned to the user or assigned to an owner team that the user is a member of.

-## Assigning Roles to groups of users
+## Assigning roles to groups of users

 It is common for organizations to use Azure Active Directory to organize users into logical groups for easier management.
 We assume your organization has created an Azure Active Directory Group to organize the users who will work as guide authors or guide operators.
 See: [Creating a basic group and add members - Azure Active Directory]( https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)

+By linking Azure Active Directory Security or Office groups to a Dynamics Team, Dynamics 365 Guides roles can be inherited by any user added to the Azure Active Directory Group.

 For an overview of Groups see the community article [Groups in Microsoft 365 and Azure, and Which is Right for You](https://docs.microsoft.com/microsoft-365/community/all-about-groups)

+For an overview of how to manage group teams see [Manage Group Teams in Power Platform](https://docs.microsoft.com/power-platform/admin/manage-group-teams)

 > [!NOTE]
 > SharePoint groups are not supported by Dynamics 365.
 Only Azure Active Directory Office or Security Groups are supported by Dynamics 365 Group Teams.

-By linking Azure Active Directory Security or Office groups to a Dynamics Team, Dynamics 365 Guides roles can be inherited by any user added to the Azure Active Directory Group.

-For an overview of how to manage group teams see [Manage Group Teams in Power Platform](https://docs.microsoft.com/power-platform/admin/manage-group-teams)

 ### Create an Azure Active Directory Group